elif-konakoglu/pregnancy-risk-classification/README.md

 # Pregnancy Risk Classification (Machine Learning)

+## Tech Stack
+- Python
+- pandas
+- numpy
+- scikit-learn
+- matplotlib
+- seaborn

+## Author
+**Elif Semiha Konakoğlu**

+## Notes
+This project is created for educational and portfolio purposes.
+It is not intended for medical diagnosis or clinical use.

+---

 This project predicts **pregnancy risk level** using a clinical dataset and several supervised machine learning classification models.
 It includes data preprocessing, feature scaling, model training, and performance evaluation.